Bars usually go with criminal law, as in “behind bars”.

 Waiting for Last Minute: Bad Strategy

 If you’ve had an accident or found yourself a victim of breach of contract, get advice from an attorney in your jurisdiction immediately.
 Statutes vary state-by-state.
-For example, in California, the general accident statute is one year.
-In Pennsylvania, Connecticut and elsewhere, it’s two years.
+For example, in California, Pennsylvania and Connecticut it’s two years.

-Statutes vary not only state by state but there are also special statutes for special types of cases.
-One example: New Hampshire, always protective of its ski industry, has a special two year statute of limitations for claims against ski resorts.
+Statutes vary not only state by state but special statutes apply to special case categories.
+One example: New Hampshire, always protective of its ski industry, imposes a two year limitation on claims against ski resorts.

 One sunny summer Friday afternoon my office received a phone call.
 The caller knew the “statute” was running that day.
 It was just before 2:00 pm.
 There were some complicating factors.
 No time to do an independent evaluation.
 Court rules impose a ‘good faith’ requirement on all filings.
 Too much potential for error, the answer was no.